sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - How Petrodollars work
     - The crucial point that this highlights is that Russia’s reserve accumulation, like reserve accumulation by other oil and gas producers such as Norway or Saudi Arabia, is a source of funding in Western markets.
 The reserves do not simply sit idly in central banks accounts, they are lent out.
 With sanctions, the funding provided by Russia’s petro- and gas-dollars is in jeopardy.
 And that impacts not only the Russians.The Russian funds in European central banks are not simply pools of money sitting idly.
 They are part of complex chains of transactions that may now be put in jeopardy by the sanctions.This is true more generally for global financial markets at a time of huge uncertainty.

-## 2022-Mar-03 Thu

-- Quantum Computing's impact
-    -  the most important security and privacy properties to protect in the face of a quantum computer are confidentiality and authentication.
-        - quantum computers will not only be able to decrypt on-going traffic, but also any traffic that was recorded and stored prior to their arrival.
-        - The threat model for authentication is a little more complex: a quantum computer could be used to impersonate a party in a connection or conversation.

 ## 2022-Mar-04 Fri

 - China and Russia Trade